ntk148v/neovim-config/README.md

 If your language is not supported, please follow this:

-- Check if LSP support is avaiable in the [lspconfig repo](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).
+- Check if LSP support is available in the [lspconfig repo](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).
 To install a supported language server with [mason](https://github.com/williamboman/mason.nvim):

 ```vim
 :LspInstall `<your_language_server>`
 ```

 - Check if your syntax is supported in the [treesitter repo](https://github.com/nvim-treesitter/nvim-treesitter).
-To install a language syntax hightlight, run:
+To install a language syntax highlight, run:

 ```vim
 :TSInstall `<language_to_install>`